Nirmalkumar-007/VIRTUAL-REALITY-FOR-ROBOTICS-SPIDRONE/README.md

 - Finally, the gui.start() function is called, which launches the GUI window and starts the execution of the flight pattern.
 This allows us to visualize the drone's movement in the GUI window.

+### API
+The simulative drone is controlled using calls to a Drone object.
+The following calls are supported:

+#### drone.takeoff()
+Starts the drone.
+The drone will stay in place until the next command is sent.
+#### drone.hover()
+Cancel the last command and stay in place.
+#### drone.land()
+Lands the drone.

+#### drone.move_by(x, y, z)
+Moves by a specified relative distance (in x, y, z).
+#### drone.turn_by(x, y, z)
+Turns by a specified relative angle (in roll, pitch, yaw).

+#### drone.command(roll, pitch, yaw_rate, z)
+Sets the desired roll, and pitch, the desired turn speed in the yaw, and the desired height in the z.

+#### drone.get_position()
+Returns the drone's position in relation to it's starting point, as a dictionary of 'x', 'y', and 'z' in meters.
+#### drone.get_orientation()
+Returns the drone's orientation in relation to it's starting point, as a dictionary of 'roll', 'pitch' and 'yaw', in degrees.
+### drone.get_velocity()
+Returns the drone's velocity in all directions an angles as a dictionary of 'x', 'y', 'z', 'roll', 'pitch', and 'yaw'.
+The distances are in meters per second, an the angles are in degrees per second.
+#### drone.get_lidars()
+Returns the distances from the closest object in all siz directions as a dictionary of 'up', 'down', 'right', 'left', 'front', and 'back', in meters.

+Most of the calls also have a 'wait' variable that when set to True will cause the call to only return when finished executing.

 ----

 #### 5. FINAL ENVIRONMENT: